juvar/murano-tutorial/source/introduction.rst

 ~~~~~~~~

 Every Murano application has a source code and resources (such as bash scripts, software binary distributives, etc.)
-If the source code and the resources are organized into specific folder structure and packaged as zip archive
+When the source code and other application resources are organized into specific folder structure and packaged as zip archive
 this zip archive is called **Murano Package**.

 Murano Dashboard offers Package Definitions tab, that allows to manage Murano Packages.